 If you are a surviving spouse:

-- You must have gotten married within 15 years of the veteran’s discharge from the period of service during which the illness or injury started or worsened, or
+- You must have married the servicemember or veteran within 15 years of their discharge from the period of service during which the illness or injury started or worsened, or

 - You must have gotten married at least one year prior to the servicemember’s or veteran’s death, or

-- You must have had a child with the servicemember or veteran, not remarried, and lived with the servicemember or veteran until their death or, if separated, were not at fault.
+- You must have had a child with the servicemember or veteran.

 If you are a surviving child: